-AFRINIC allocations have increased significantly to 129 /32s in 2011, indicating accelerating awareness among service providers and organizations.
-Likewise, the percentage of African ASNs that advertise IPv6 has jumped by 200% from 5.5% to 12.2%, indicating increased user deployment on routers.
-AFRINIC's outreach programs are also focusing on IPv6 deployment training, with almost 2000 engineers trained over the past two years.
-Dedicated training is also conducted at AFRINIC events on transition mechanisms, peering, and interconnection. www.afrinic.net/index.php/en/statistics/ipv6-resources APNIC has increased the frequency of IPv6 training courses and devotes a full day during the twice-yearly Conferences to practical discussions about IPv6 deployment.
-APNIC engages with intergovernmental forums in the region, and is regularly invited to the APEC TEL meetings and TELMIN ministerial meetings as an expert guest on IPv6.
-APNIC administers the APIPv6 Task Force, where participants give updates on national progress. www.apnic.net/ipv6 7.
+AFRINIC allocations of IPv6 address space increased significantly in 2012, with a number of huge assignments to many telecoms and operators, indicating major national plans and awareness in the region.
+Likewise, the percentage of African AS numbers that advertise IPv6 has jumped from 5.5% in early 2010 to 14.73% by mid 2013, signifying increased deployment on African infrastructure.
+AFRINIC's outreach programs also focus on IPv6 deployment training, with almost 2,000 engineers trained over the past years.
+Dedicated training is conducted at AFRINIC events on transition mechanisms, peering, and interconnection.

+APNIC has increased the frequency of IPv6 training courses and devotes a full day during the twice-yearly APNIC Conferences to practical discussions about IPv6 deployment.
+APNIC engages with intergovernmental forums in the region, and is regularly invited to APEC TEL meetings and TELMIN ministerial meetings as an expert guest on IPv6.
+APNIC administers the Asia Pacific IPv6 Task Force, where participants give updates on national progress.

+www.apnic.net/ipv6